Services at St. Peter’s Church

 St.Peter’s has a long tradition of commitment and social action, and St.Peter’s Support Service operates a Saturday Lunch Club and a Thursday breakfast club (called “Tea & Toast”) which are largely funded by community market stalls.
 The clubs are open to all who need them.

-The former vicarage, St.Peter’s House, is let to Paddington Development Trust as the Westminster Enterprise Centre, providing help and support for those starting their own businesses.
+The former vicarage, St.Peter’s House, is let to Paddington Development Trust as the PDT Enterprise Centre, providing help and support for those starting their own businesses.

 The building is in frequent use from community groups of various sorts, including NA, AA, CA, an after-school club, and the Brownies.
 A Sufi group meet in the Hall for weekly zikr.
 We aim to make the Hall available to serve community needs.
 The church is used by a Brazilian Pentecostal congregation, an Ethiopian Orthodox congregation, and a Ghanaian congregation, as well as the home team.